kolide/updater/README.md

  Notary Server components must be set up and running before using Notary Client to bootstrap the repository.
 ### Bootstrapping a TUF Repository

 Updater requires a TUF repository to validate and detect software updates.
 Notary Client must be installed and be in your search path to create and manage the TUF repository.
-Prebuilt versions Notary Client can be found [here](https://github.com/docker/notary/releases) or it can be built from source as previously described.
+Prebuilt versions of Notary Client can be found [here](https://github.com/docker/notary/releases) or it can be built from source as previously described.
 Notary Client must be properly configured prior to use.
 [Here](https://github.com/docker/notary/blob/master/docs/reference/client-config.md) are instructions for configuring the Notary Client.
 For the remainder of this section we'll assume we're using Updater to manage updates to fictitious software called Wingnut.
 We will need to create a TUF repository to manage updated versions of Wingnut that will be hosted on a mirror.
 We've previously set up Notary Server and it is available on `https://notary.wingnut.com`, and we have Notary Client installed on our local system.
 First, define environment variables with good pass phrases for each Notary role.
 ```
 NOTARY_DELEGATION_PASSPHRASE=<secret>
 NOTARY_ROOT_PASSPHRASE=<secret>